rajanpatil/test-automation-practice/README.md

 Or

-Go to **automation-practice.feature** in test resources dir and run it (Make sure cucumber plugin is installed in IDE)
+Go to **automation-practice.feature** in test resources directory and run it (Make sure cucumber plugin is installed in IDE)

+### Test reports

+The test reports are published to https://reports.cucumber.io/, the unique test report link is generated after test execution and can be found on console.

 ### Libraries & Frameworks